Joongeun/Multi-Agent-System-with-Human-in-the-Loop-Feedback-for-CMOS-Sizing/README.md

 * Theoretical Analysis: A "CircuitExplainer" agent determines how transistor widths will impact performance.

-* Automated Simulation: Agents autonomously write and run ngspice scripts to test the circuit in real-time.
+* Automated Simulation: Agents autonomously write and run ngspice scripts to test the circuit after each iteration of parameter modification.

 * Intelligent Optimization: A "Sizer" agent analyzes simulation data and proposes adjustments.